 The Matthiola genus is grown as an ornamental plant for two reasons including their aroma and showy beautiful flower colors.

-The plant is a cool-weather flower which blooms from mid-spring to late summer.
+The plant is a cool-weather flower that blooms from mid-spring to late summer.

 The shape, size, and color of each flower, sometimes double flowers, depends on the species and variety you plant.